aws-quickstart/cdk-eks-blueprints/docs/addons/metrics-server.md

-# Metrics Server AddOn
+# Kubernetes Metrics Server add-on

-[Metrics Server](https://github.com/kubernetes-sigs/metrics-server)  is a scalable, efficient source of container resource metrics for Kubernetes built-in autoscaling pipelines.
+[Kubernetes Metrics Server](https://github.com/kubernetes-sigs/metrics-server) is a scalable source of container metrics for Kubernetes autoscaling pipelines.
 It is not deployed by default in Amazon EKS clusters.
-The Metrics Server is commonly used by other Kubernetes add ons, such as the [Horizontal Pod Autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/horizontal-pod-autoscaler.html), [Vertical Autoscaling](https://docs.aws.amazon.com/eks/latest/userguide/vertical-pod-autoscaler.html) or the [Kubernetes Dashboard](https://docs.aws.amazon.com/eks/latest/userguide/dashboard-tutorial.html).
+The Metrics Server is commonly used by other Kubernetes add-ons, such as [Horizontal Pod Autoscaler](https://docs.aws.amazon.com/eks/latest/userguide/horizontal-pod-autoscaler.html), [Vertical Autoscaling](https://docs.aws.amazon.com/eks/latest/userguide/vertical-pod-autoscaler.html), and [Kubernetes Dashboard](https://docs.aws.amazon.com/eks/latest/userguide/dashboard-tutorial.html).

-> **Important**: Don't use Metrics Server when you need an accurate source of resource usage metrics or as a monitoring solution.
+> **Important**: Do not use Metrics Server as a monitoring tool or for when you need accurate resource usage metrics.

 ## Usage